- Home

 Improving breathlessness at home

 Treat other conditionsLet your doctor know if you feel breathless.
-Conditions, such as anaemia, a lung infection, or chronic obstructive pulmonary disease may also make you feel short of breath, and these can often be treated. | |
+Conditions such as anaemia, a lung infection or COPD may also make you feel short of breath, and these can often be treated. | |

 Sleep more uprightUse a recliner chair or prop yourself up in bed to help you sleep in a more upright position.
 An occupational therapist may be able to recommend a special pillow for sleeping. | |